wp-slimstat/wp-slimstat/readme.txt

 * At least 10 Mb of free memory for the tracker

 = Browser Compatibility =
-WP SlimStat uses the HTML5 Canvas element and SVG graphics to display its charts and the world map.
-Unfortunately Internet Explorer 8 and older versions don't support them, so you're encouraged to upgrade your browser.
+WP SlimStat uses the HTML5.
+Unfortunately IE8 and older versions don't support it.
+Please upgrade your browser to take full advantage of this plugin.

 = Premium Add-ons =
-Please visit [our website](http://slimstat.getused.to.it/addons/) for an updated list of extensions.
+Visit [our website](http://slimstat.getused.to.it/addons/) for an updated list of available extensions.

 = Free Add-ons =
+* [WP SlimStat Dashboard Widgets](http://wordpress.org/extend/plugins/wp-slimstat-dashboard-widgets) adds the most important reports right on your WordPress Dashboard
 * [WP SlimStat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/) allows you to share your reports with your readers
-* [WP SlimStat Dashboard Widgets](http://wordpress.org/extend/plugins/wp-slimstat-dashboard-widgets) adds the most important reports to your WordPress Dashboard

 == Installation ==

 0. **If you are upgrading from 2.8.4 or earlier, you MUST first install version 3.0 (deactivate/activate) and then upgrade to the latest release available**
-1. In your WP admin, go to Plugins > Add New
+1. In your WordPress admin, go to Plugins > Add New
 2. Search for WP SlimStat
-3. Click on Install Now under WP SlimStat
+3. Click on **Install Now** under WP SlimStat
 4. Make sure your template calls `wp_footer()` or the equivalent hook somewhere (possibly just before the `</body>` tag)
-5. To customize all the plugin's options, go to Slimstat > Settings
-6. If your wp-admin folder is not publicly accessible, please make sure to check the [FAQs](http://wordpress.org/extend/plugins/wp-slimstat/faq/) to see if there's anything else you need to do
+5. If your `wp-admin` folder is not publicly accessible, make sure to check the [FAQs](http://wordpress.org/extend/plugins/wp-slimstat/faq/) to see if there's anything else you need to do

 == Frequently Asked Questions ==